Our room in the Holiday Inn in Alexandria, Minnesota had a complementary rubber duck.

 I asked the guy behind the counter where I could find a North Dakota sign that wasn’t in the middle of a four-lane highway.
 He spent the next 10 minutes searching the web but couldn’t come up with one closer than 200 miles away.
 Apparently North Dakota only advertises itself in a few scattered locations.

-We drove back into Minnesota, then turned around and drove back under the sign while Sally held the chair on the dashboard.
+We drove back into Minnesota, then turned around and drove back under the sign while my wife held the chair on the dashboard.

 We drove through Fargo to TNT’s, but it was closed on Sunday.
 We headed over to Widman’s and, yup, it was closed on Sunday.
 I was quite fed up with Fargo by this point.
 We ended up eating a sorry lunch at a sorry Wendy’s.